-How To Choose Dates For Your Time Blocks And Project Tasks
+How To Choose Due Dates For Your Projects And Create Time Blocks

 There are a few ways you can choose the due date or completion date for a project.

 First, you can decide you want something done by a certain time.
 Then assign each supporting task a completion date in your calendar app in between the time from where you are and the desired completion date.

 The only thing with that is this method does not leave you flexible.
 This next step is what I prefer.
 BUT if you are a procrastinator this might not be the best idea for you.